VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/operations/Joining VNAO/20 How to Join/_index.md

 {{% imgproc Screen_230929_191213 Fit "800x450" %}}
 A VT pilot trained by a Knighthawk.
 {{% /imgproc %}}

+## FRS Phase
+After passing your initial carrier qualification, you'll join an FRS squadron.
+The syllabus there is designed to prepare you for a smoother transition into a VNAO squadron.

+## Joining a fleet squadron
+Upon completion of FRS training, you will finally join one of VNAO's active fleet squadrons.
+Be prepared to welcome a new callsign that will be given to you by your new squadron mates.

 ## Staying on Board
 In order to stay on board, you must be an active member.
 Currently, the only requirement is to have at least four traps on the carrier per month.
 We encourage everyone to contribute their knowledge and skills to help the community, be it as a mission designer, skin artist, or whatever you are (or want to be) good at.